 4. Do the settlement math.

 Title company employees are only human, so they can make mistakes.
-The day before your closing, check the math on your HUD-1 Settlement Statement.
+Before your closing, check the math on your closing disclosure and compare it with your loan estimate.

 Are all mortgages being paid off, and are the payoff amounts correct?
-If your real estate agent promised you extras — such as a discounted commission or a home warranty policy — make sure that’s included.
+If your real estate agent promised you extras -- such as a discounted commission or a home warranty policy -- make sure that’s included.
 Also check whether your real estate agent or title company added fees that weren’t disclosed earlier.
-If any party suggests leaving items off the settlement statement, consult a lawyer about whether that might expose you to legal risk.
+If any party suggests leaving items off the docs, consult a lawyer about whether that might expose you to legal risk.

 6. Search for missing credits.